prashant-sagar-shakya/Tutorial-Hub/README.md

 ## Open to Contributions

-AI Course Generator is an open-source project and we welcome contributions from the community.
+TutorialHub is an open-source project and we welcome contributions from the community.
 If you would like to contribute to the project, please follow the steps below:

 1. Fork the repository.